-CBKE: Chord-based Key Establishment Schemes for Wireless Sensor Networks
+Chord-based Key Establishment Schemes for Sensor Networks

-Zhijie Jerry Shi, Bing Wang, Fan Zhang Department of Computer Science and Engineering, University of Connecticut, Storrs, CT 06269
+Fan Zhang, Zhijie Jerry Shi, Bing Wang Department of Computer Science and Engineering, University of Connecticut, Storrs, CT 06269

-Because of limited resources at sensor nodes, sensor networks typically adopt symmetric-key algorithms to provide security functions such as protecting communications between nodes.
+Abstract-Because of limited resources at sensor nodes, sensor networks typically adopt symmetric-key algorithms to provide security functions such as protecting communications between nodes.
 In order to use symmetric-key algorithms, two nodes need to establish a secret session key first.
-In this chapter, we describe a novel chord-based key establishment (CBKE) protocol that allows any pair of nodes in a sensor network to establish a secret session key.
+In this paper, we propose a novel chord-based key establishment (CBKE) protocol that allows any pair of nodes in a sensor network to establish a secret session key.
 CBKE is a generalized deterministic key establishment scheme that provides great flexibility for balancing memory overhead, reliability, and communication cost.
-We also analyze the properties of CBKE and explore the performance trade-offs using simulation.
+We analyze the properties of CBKE and explore the performance tradeoffs using simulation.

-1.1.
-Introduction
+1. Introduction

-As wireless sensor networks are adopted in more and more applications, the security of sensor networks becomes increasingly important because sensor nodes are deployed in the field and communicate through wireless channels, thus vulnerable to attacks of many kinds.
-Like in many other systems, security goals in wireless sensor networks are achieved through cryptographic algorithms.
-Major types of cryptographic algorithms to provide confidentiality include symmetric-key and public-key algorithms.
+As sensor networks are adopted in more and more applications, the security of sensor networks becomes increasingly important because sensor nodes are deployed in the field and communicated through wireless channels.
+Many security goals are achieved through cryptographic algorithms.
+Major types of cryptographic algorithms include symmetric-key and public-key algorithms.
 Typically, sensor networks adopt symmetric-key algorithms since public-key algorithms are computationally expensive while sensor nodes have limited computational capability and battery energy.
 To use symmetric-key algorithms, two sensor nodes need to agree on a secret key first.
 This process is called key establishment (or key exchange).
-While public-key algorithms are used to perform key establishment in systems that have more resources, it is desirable to perform key establishment in sensor networks with symmetric-key algorithms only, for the same reasons described earlier.
+While public-key algorithms are used to perform key establishment in systems that have more resources, it is desirable to perform key establishment in sensor networks with symmetric-key algorithms, for the same reasons described earlier.

-In the past several years, key establishment in sensor networks has attracted a lot of attention (see [2] for a survey).
-In this chapter, we focus on pairwise key establishment that allows any two nodes in the network to agree on a secret key, since pairwise communications are the most common cases in sensor networks [3]a.
-Existing pairwise key establishment schemes can be broadly classified into the following five major categories: trusted-server-based schemes, random key pre-distribution schemes, deterministic key pre-distribution schemes, location-based schemes, and in-situ schemes.
-Trusted-server-based schemes (e.g., [9]) use a trusted server as an arbiter to establish pairwise keys between two nodes.
-Random key pre-distribution schemes (e.g., [10, 11]) preload a set of keys chosen from a global key pool into each node.
+In this paper, we focus on pairwise key establishment that allows any two nodes in the network to agree on a secret key, since pairwise communications are the most common cases in sensor networks [13].
+Existing pairwise key establishment schemes can be broadly classified into the following four major categories: trusted-serverbased schemes, random key pre-distribution schemes, deterministic key pre-distribution schemes, and locationbased schemes.
+Trusted-server-based schemes (e.g., [11])

+use a trusted server as an arbiter to establish pairwise keys between two nodes.
+Random key pre-distribution schemes (e.g., [4], [5]) preload a set of keys chosen from a global key pool into each node.
 Two neighboring nodes share a common key with a certain probability.
 Two nodes not presharing a key establish keys by finding a path in the induced key-sharing graph (where two nodes are connected if they share a key).
-The performance of random key pre-distribution schemes can be improved by using multiple key spaces (e.g., [12, 13]) or by regulating the nodes that share each seed [14].
+The performance of random key pre-distribution schemes can be improved by using multiple key spaces (e.g., [3], [8]).
 Deterministic key pre-distribution schemes pre-distribute keys in a deterministic manner.
-One extreme form of deterministic key pre-distribution is full pairwise key pre-distribution in which every pair of nodes share a unique key and each node has to store as many keys in its memory as the number of nodes in the network.
+One extreme form of deterministic key pre-distribution is full pairwise key pre-distribution in which every pair of nodes share a unique key and each node has to store many keys in its memory.
 The other extreme is that all nodes preload a single key.
-PIKE [15] is between these two extremes.
+PIKE [1] is between these two extremes.
 It considers the node ID space as a logical grid.
 Any two nodes in the same row or column preshare a unique key; nodes not presharing a key establish keys through intermediate nodes.
-Location-based schemes (e.g., [4, 5, 16]) take advantage of location information to improve key establishment.
-In in-situ schemes [17-19], instead of preloading keys, sensors compute keys after deployment to adapt to the post-deployment network topology.
+Location-based schemes (e.g., [2], [9], [14]) take advantage of location information to improve key establishment.